tc39/notes/meetings/2020-03/april-2.md

 SFC: So the second part of my comment is replying to MBS, which is that we still have remote plenaries.
 If delegates don’t feel comfortable travelling, it’s the same as if they didn’t feel comfortable travelling in 2019, they can still join remotely.
 I personally find in person plenary more productive.
 I personally have been making plans for the rest of 2020.
 It’s disruptive to me if we’re not going to be having those remaining meetings in 2020.
 If delegates don’t feel comfortable travelling that is fine, we should make efforts to make plenary more remote friendly than in the past.
 We should be making in-person plenaries remote friendly.
 But for delegate planning, I understand it’s disruptive for other delegates that they have to figure out and plan travel, but it’s also disruptive to delegates like myself, to have to change plans.

-LBR: SFC, on top of what you say, I agree with you, I prefer in person meetings.
+LEO: SFC, on top of what you say, I agree with you, I prefer in person meetings.
 I am in agreement with a lot of things.
 I understand you have made plans.
 Making plans for me has a very high cost.
 API mentioned that it is a burden to host a meeting, and it is a burden to me to plan for a meeting.
 What I’m proposing here is playing more safe in terms of burden for the delegates - not even discussing pandemics, let’s put that aside - it’s hard for me to commit to a plan but having the plan on thin ice because I’m not sure if it is not going to happen.
 I prefer to play it safe with my plans for the year.
 I understand there is a lot of frustration involved.
 I prefer in person meetings over remote.
 For the burden of committing to travel plans it is really complicated in my case.
 The meeting in July would not be one I would be able to attend, it is too hard to commit myself to going there than dealing with going or not going.
 I need to make a plan this year.
 We could probably find more people -

 MBS: I’m not trying to be dismissive but I am personally finding this topic unproductive and in the interest of time I think we should move.